-Forester Haynie helped secure a big win last week when the Defendants’ second motion to dismiss was denied in a case brought by a former delivery driver against J & J & J Pizza (d/b/a Domino’s Pizza).
+Forester Haynie helped secure a big win when our Defendants’ second motion to dismiss was denied in a case brought by a former delivery driver against J & J & J Pizza (d/b/a Domino’s Pizza).

 Our Lead Plaintiff, Michael Orth, is a former delivery driver of Domino’s Pizza in Massachusetts.
 Our complaint alleges that Domino’s Pizza failed to comply with both the Fair Labor Standards Act and the Massachusetts Minimum Fair Wage Act.
 By not appropriately compensating delivery drivers for vehicle expenses (gas, mileage, repair and maintenance services, insurance, etc.) according to the IRS’s standard business mileage reimbursement rate the franchise was willfully paying delivery drivers less than the federal and Massachusetts minimum wage.